Bob Stewart (communist): Biography

 In 1923, Stewart went to work for the Comintern in Moscow, but stood in Dundee at the 1924, 1929 and 1931 general elections - in 1931, he took 10,261 votes.
 In 1925 he served as Acting General Secretary of the party, while the rest of the party leadership were in prison.

 Stewart remained on the party's Executive Committee until 1936, when he became secretary of the Control Commission, the party's disciplinary body.

 He moved to Moscow in early 1923 to work at Comintern headquarters.
-While there, he met several key Soviet leaders and attended Lenin’s funeral.
+While there, he met several key Soviet leaders and attended Lenin's funeral.
 He was sent by the Comintern to many parts of Europe, because his British passport enabled him to travel at will.

 In 1924, he was sent to Ireland to assist in the creation of a Communist Party there, which led to the creation of the Revolutionary Workers' Groups and eventual re-establishment of the Communist Party of Ireland in 1933.
+According to other colleagues, he 'was an easy-going communist' in Ireland and was 'the most useful man ever sent from Britain to Ireland', and the speech of Bob was "talked sense", while Larkin's speech was eloquent but nonsensical.

 As the British representative on Comintern, Stewart attracted considerable attention from the British authorities.
-The three volumes of Stewart's MI5 file open in September 1920 with a report from SIS that identified him as a Communist and 'a secret agent for England on behalf of the Third International'.
+The three volumes of Stewart's MI5 file opened in September 1920 with a report from SIS that identified him as a Communist and 'a secret agent for England on behalf of the Third International'.